A Brief History of The White T-Shirt

 For the price, Uniqlo often can’t be matched.
 And their 100% Supima cotton T-shirt is no exception.
 It’s superfine but thick enough to wear on its own or for layering, while its luxurious jersey provides a smooth feel, natural brightness and powder white colour.

 Boasting a smooth silhouette from the chest down to the waist, with sleek shoulders and armholes, a narrower seam fold and stitching ensure a more delicate, flattering neckline.

 £9.90 from UNIQLO

 How to Wear The White T-Shirt

-The white t-shirt can be worn anywhere, from a tenement in New Orleans (Marlon Brando in A Streetcar Named Desire) to the red carpet.
-Wear it with a suit and sneakers to ‘cool-up’ a smart casual ensemble or our preference, keep is simple.
-Team with blue or black jeans and beige or white sneakers.
+The white T-shirt can be worn anywhere, from a tenement in New Orleans (Marlon Brando in A Streetcar Named Desire) to the red carpet.
+Wear it with a suit and sneakers to ‘cool-up’ a smart casual ensemble or. our preference, keep it simple with blue/black jeans and beige/white sneakers.
 Add a casual bomber jacket on cooler days.